-- Saint Christina's has a treatment room available with a sink, chairs and fold-away bed and First Aid Kit on the first floor.

-- GD is responsible for ensuring there is adequate stock of basic First Aid equipment.
-All First Aid boxes are monitored and restocked at regular intervals by GD or, in the case of classroom First Aid kits, by the class teachers / teaching assistants who will liaise with GD regarding stock.
-GD maintains a log of first aid kit / stock checks.

-- As part of the trips and expeditions planning documentation, staff are required to formulate Risk Assessments and within the process trip leaders are required to consult on First Aid Kits and discuss with / inform GD of any additional requirements.
+- Saint Christina's has a treatment room available with a sink, chair and fold-away bed and First Aid Kit on the first floor. - GD is responsible for ensuring there is adequate stock of basic First Aid equipment.
+All First Aid boxes are monitored and restocked at regular intervals by GD or, in the case of classroom First Aid kits, by the class teachers / teaching assistants who will liaise with GD regarding stock. - As part of the trips and expeditions planning documentation, staff are required to formulate Risk Assessments which take note of medical conditions alongside broader risk.
+Within this process trip leaders are required to consult on First Aid Kits and discuss with / inform GD (First aid co-ordination) of any additional requirements.
 They are also required to ensure appropriate First Aid cover is provided within the staffing.
-On trips involving EYFS children, there will always be a Paediatric First Aider.

-- 8.1 First-Aid kits in the Big Playground, Small Playground, Nursery, Reception and the School Office contain:
+On trips involving EYFS children, there will always be a Paediatric First Aider. - 8.1 First-Aid kits throughout the School contain: Full First Aid kits are located in the Medical Room, the Playground, School Office and Nursery.
+Smaller First Aid kits are located in all classrooms.

-- First Aid Guidance Leaflet

-- Disposable gloves

-- Assorted plasters

-- Sterile dressings, including eye-pad, finger dressing, medium and large flow wrapped dressings and burn relief dressing

-- 2 triangular bandages

-- Conforming bandage

-- Microporous Tape

-- Emergency Thermal Blanket

-- Mouth to Mouth Resuscitation Device

-- Scissors